gonicus/gofaxip/README.md

 # GOfax.IP

-GOfax.IP is a Hylafax backend/connector providing Fax over IP support for HylaFAX using FreeSWITCH and SpanDSP through FreeSWITCH's mod_spandsp.
+GOfax.IP is a HylaFAX backend/connector providing Fax over IP support for HylaFAX using FreeSWITCH and SpanDSP through FreeSWITCH's mod_spandsp.

 In contrast to solutions like t38modem, iaxmodem and mod_spandsp's softmodem feature, GOfax.IP does not emulate fax modem devices but replaces HylaFAX's `faxgetty` and `faxsend` processes to communicate directly with FreeSWITCH using FreeSWITCH's Event Socket interface.